rajeshsj12/DAFS/sql/mine/basics mysql notes.md

 * **`DROP TABLE table_name;`**: Deletes an entire table.
 * **`TRUNCATE TABLE table_name;`**: Removes all rows from a table, but keeps the table structure.

+In MySQL, **Data Definition Language (DDL)** commands are used to define and manage the structure of database objects like tables, schemas, indexes, and more.
+Here's a list of the most common DDL command keywords:

+- `CREATE` – Creates a new table, database, index, view, trigger, or stored procedure.
+- `ALTER` – Modifies an existing database object such as a table.
+- `DROP` – Deletes an existing database, table, view, or other objects.
+- `TRUNCATE` – Removes all records from a table but retains the structure.
+- `RENAME` – Renames a table or column.
+- `COMMENT` – Adds comments to the schema objects.
+- `USE` – While technically not changing the structure, it selects a database to be used, often included in DDL operations.

+These commands are foundational for setting up and managing your MySQL database schema.

 ### 3.2 Data Manipulation Language (DML)

 DML commands are used to insert, update, delete, and retrieve data from database tables.